 Our team of Faculti journalists undertake interviews across Europe, Northern America, Asia and Australia.

 The Faculti Audience

-The Faculti audience is predominantly the global higher education, academic and research community, undergraduates through to leading academics, however also beyond the academic community Faculti has many professional users with partners such as hospitals and schools eg. in the UK the National Health Service (NHS) and other ancillary professionals such as Psychologists, Think Tanks, Design, Architecture, Engineering and technical organisations and many others worldwide.
+The Faculti audience is predominantly the global higher education, academic and research community, undergraduates through to leading academics, however also beyond the academic community Faculti has many professional users with partners such as hospitals and schools eg. in the UK the National Health Service (NHS) and other ancillary professionals such as Policy organisations, Think Tanks, Design, Architecture, Engineering and technical organisations and many others worldwide.

 Our audience metrics show that there is a clear correlation between interviews watched/listened to and those studying, researching or working in that field.
 So we always suggest, “What does your specific-subject audience need to hear?”
 Once the strategy is centred on the needs of the audience, that provides the framework for what needs to be said.
 If it doesn’t address that audience need, it may be extraneous.

 Production Running time (approx 20 minutes)

 a.
 Interview type and booking confirmed and interview questions sent in advance from our editors.

 c.
 To help structure and guide your interview, and also to help editors in post-production, the Faculti journalist will again ask the questions.
 Our journalists are trained journalists and do follow up at times if the interviewee doesn’t speak direct to the question, but the Faculti Interviewer will not be in final cut.

 d.
-Photo headshot requested from our office, but we always appreciate if you are able to send us one across – preferably a landscape version.
+Photo headshot requested from our office, but we always appreciate if you are able to send us one across.

 f.
 Follow up email includes links to the interview for your viewing and/or listening pleasure.